machawk1/parallelising-python/README.md

 By default, NumPy will dispatch the computations to an efficient BLAS (basic linear algebra subproblem) and LAPACK (Linear Algebra PACKage) implementation.
 BLAS and LAPACK routines are very efficient linear algebra routines that are implemented by groups of people that are experts getting as much speed as humanly possible out of the CPU, and we cannot compete with those for linear algebra computations.

-A benefit and downside with NumPy is that it will likely parallelise the code for you without your knowledge.
+A benefit and downside with NumPy is that it will likely parallelize the code for you without your knowledge.
 Try to compute the matrix product between two large matrices and look at your CPU load.
 It will likely use all of your CPU hardware threads (hardware threads are essentially cores).

 ## Moving the parallelism to the outer loop